 He handed her an envelope in return.
 “Your payment,” he explained.

 She was surprised.
-She hadn’t expected they would still pay her, after all this, but she supposed they wouldn’t want her trying to track them down.
-Easier to appease her with a wad of cash.
+She hadn’t expected they would still pay her, after all this.
+Perhaps they thought it easier to appease her with a wad of cash rather than risk her trying to track them down.

 The man in the plague mask didn’t wait to open the envelope, but immediately began tearing open the package.
 Annabel lingered, watching intently as he reached into the envelope.
 Straw spilled out of the envelope; it must have been used to pack the item.
-It must have been fragile.
+It must be fragile.
 At last, he withdrew his hand, the item enclosed in his fist.
-He opened it.
-A small glass vial sat on his palm, filled with murky green fluid.
+He opened his hand, revealing a small glass vial filled with murky green fluid.
 All this fuss for something so small, so seemingly insignificant.
 It almost looked like a vial of absinthe, but Annabel knew it could be nothing quite so mundane.

 Another one of the men in the plague masks came up behind him, and he handed over the empty package, in exchange for a large mechanical bird.
 The bird was a brass-winged raven, its mechanical components half-hidden beneath black feathers that had been glued to it.
 Like a wind-up doll, the bird had a key on its back, which the plague doctor began to wind, causing the bird to spring to life.
 It fluttered its wings, and spun its head.
 The craftsmanship reminded Annabel of her own clockwork eye.

 A hole in the raven’s back, just beneath the key, was the perfect fit for the glass vial.
-The plague doctor slid the vial into it, and pressed a hidden button, causing a hidden panel to slide shut over the hole.
-He gave the key another turn, and opened his hand.
+The plague doctor slid the vial into it and pressed a hidden button, causing a panel to slide shut over the hole.
+He gave the key another turn and opened his hand.
 At once, the raven took off, winging above the crowd.

-The sound of mechanical wings and hissing gas resounded through the stunned silence of the ballroom.
+The sound of mechanical wings echoed through the stunned silence of the ballroom.
 A cloud of green and yellow gas trailed behind the clockwork crow.
 It spread quickly as the raven circled the ballroom, filling the room with a yellowish green haze.
 As it dispersed, it disappeared into the air, becoming invisible.

-Annabel tried not to breathe.
-She covered her mouth with her sleeve and ran.
-She couldn’t be sure she hadn’t inhaled whatever vapors he’d released, but she prayed she hadn’t.
+This couldn’t be good.
+She wasn’t entirely sure she hadn’t already inhaled whatever vapors he’d released, but she prayed she hadn’t.
+Annabel tried not to breathe as she covered her mouth with her sleeve and ran.
 The plague doctor stepped aside to let her pass, but by the time she reached the door, her lungs were aching.
 When she finally allowed herself to breathe, the air smelt of death.

 Chapter Six